scriptrdotio/msteam/README.md

 ## Pre-requisites
 - admin access to MSTeams Instance
-- install Incomming Webhook App
+- install Incoming Webhook App
 - configure connectors to the needed channels
 - hands on the connectors URIs